Who We Are

 One course in philosophy or sociology; or permission of the instructor

 Bioethics is a branch of applied ethics, which in turn is a part of the philosophical field of ethics.
 Bioethics applies ethical theory to issues in the biological sciences, including scientific research and healthcare.
 This course introduces major theoretical approaches to bioethics and applies them to topics of interest to the deaf community, including (but not limited to) eugenics, cochlear implant surgery, and genetic technology.
 Bioethics theories and concepts covered will include informed consent, research ethics, individual and group rights, surrogate decision-making, quality of life, genetic enhancement versus gene therapy, and wrongful life.
 The potential impact of new and emerging technologies on the deaf community will also be discussed.

-Elective religion course 3 hours
+Elective religion course 3 credits

 A survey of major religious and spiritual practices that influence global cross-cultural

 interactions.
 Judaism, Christianity, Islam, Taoism, Confucianism, Hinduism, Buddhism, Orisha Religions, and American Indian Spirituality are examined through historical and sociocultural lenses.
 This course will increase student understanding and appreciation of the contributions and complications of religion in human experience through the consideration of ethical case studies in world religions.

 Exploration of issues of religion that are unique to the American experience, including: historical and contemporary religious pluralism; uniquely American sects such as the Shaker, Amish, and Mormon traditions; and the rise of secular humanism, atheism, and ''spiritual but not religious'' in American society.
 This course will also give attention to the ethical evaluation of the contributions and complications of religious and spiritual groups.